msilver22/msilver22.github.io/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: Driven by a love for mathematics, I am passionate about AI technologies and their evolve the world.
+subtitle: Driven by a love for mathematics, passionate about AI technologies.

 profile:
   align: right